 2. Salzburg – A Date With Mozart

 One of the must see places in Austria is Salzburg that brings to mind a charming city surrounded by rolling green meadows, majestic historical buildings and Mozart.
-The birthplace of the genius composer and the place where the iconic movie Sound of music was shot, Salzburg tops the list of Austria tourist attractions.
+The birthplace of the genius composer and the place where the iconic movie Sound of music was shot, Salzburg tops the list of top places to visit in Austria.

 The old town Aldsten with its stunning baroque buildings is a UNESCO World Heritage Site, while the imposing Hohensalzburg fortress boasts of being Europe’s last preserved castle.
 The grand extravaganza of culture, music and arts, the Salzburger Festspiele during summers is an experience to remember.

 Ideal for: Architecture, Nature, Photography, Music